jciruolo/react-rails-issues/README.md

 ### Info

+A quick proof-of-concept project using react, redux and Webpack.
-A paginated list of issues from the Rails repository using Webpack, React and Redux.
+A paginated list of issues and comments from the Rails repository using Github's Issues API.

 ### Running locally